theadewole/Event_Registration_Automation_System/README.md

 # Project Overview

-This project implements an automated event registration workflow designed to streamline the process of collecting participant information, managing attendee records, and communicating with registrants.

-The automation is built using Google Forms, Google Sheets, Zapier, Gmail, and Slack to ensure that once a participant registers for an event, the required actions—confirmation, reminders, and internal notifications—are executed automatically without manual intervention.
+Event registration and participant communication were previously handled manually, resulting in delayed confirmation emails, inconsistent reminder scheduling, and limited visibility for event teams managing attendee lists.

+To address these challenges, I designed and implemented an automated event registration pipeline using Google Forms, Google Sheets, Zapier, Gmail, and Slack.

+The system automatically:

+- Collects and formats participant data

+- Sends personalized confirmation and reminder emails

+- Enforces marketing policy filters to exclude unapproved channels

+- Provides real-time attendee updates to internal event teams

+Once a participant submits the registration form, the automation processes the data, schedules the appropriate communications, and distributes participant information to the relevant event team without manual intervention.

-The primary objective is to create a reliable, scalable, and organized registration pipeline for events scheduled for 15th December 2025, while maintaining a smooth experience for both participants and the event management team.
+The objective of this system is to create a reliable, scalable, and organized event registration workflow for events scheduled for mm-dd-yyyy, while ensuring a smooth experience for both participants and event organizers.

 ## Data Collection